NYULibraries/gather_content-api/README.md

 ## Accounts

-Retrieves a list of all Accounts associated with the authenticated user
+Retrieves a list of all Accounts associated with the authenticated user.
+[Sample Response](https://docs.gathercontent.com/reference#get-accounts)

 ```ruby
 require 'gather_content'